tingkelvin/tingkelvin.github.io/_posts/2021-12-01-Attack Graph in Cyber Security.md

 ---
 layout: post
-title: Attack Graph in Cyber Security
+title: Amortized Analysis in Dynamic Arrays
 date: 2021-12-01 20:21:00-2100
-description: Directed graph is commonly used in Cyber Security.
+description: What is the complexity of inserting a new element in a dynamic array?

 ---
 ### Attack Graph